-"In our estimation, autonomous driving after Level 4 or 5 will become established in the commercial vehicle segment initially, and urban passenger transport," says Wolf-Henning Scheider, ZF Chairman of the Board of Management.
+"In our estimation, autonomous driving after Level 4 or 5 will become established in the commercial vehicle segment initially, and urban passenger transport," said Torsten Gollewski, Head of Autonomous Mobility Systems at ZF.
 Self-driving shuttles, for example, can supplement existing urban public transport services and help to better connect rural areas to cities.

 Safety and comfort advantages at an affordable price: ZF launched the coASSIST with Dongfeng Motor in China.